Table of Contents

 Solder is a fusible metal alloy used in soldering.
 Soldering can’t be done without a solder.
 It’s very important to have a good solder for precise outcomes.
-Basically there are three types of solders:
+Basically, there are three types of solder:

 Lead based solder is made of tin and lead mixture, in the ratio of 60/40 respectively.
 This type of solder melts at around 180°C to 190°C. Solder based on lead was generally used in the past, but because lead has some harmful effects to our health, now this type of solder is less used.
 Lead based solder works better in high heat.